Chapter 17: Long Live the King

 Then he plied her with more drugged wine and sent her to the Red Madame, along with a note that read: “Train this one.
 Keep her for me.
 I want to see what you can make of her.”

 Yet, when his eyes rested on Caswell’s colors, he recalled Drake’s perfidy.
-That account had not been settled.
-Although, the matter had been the source of a delightful idea: capturing Jonathan’s son’s wife.
+But although Drake did not reveal the wedding of Jon’s son, the spy brought a delightful idea: capturing the boy’s new wife.

-Yes… I shall forego any overt action against Drake for the time being.
-I can always deal with him at my leisure.
-Even if the girl is dull, it will spur the younger Otual into action… into some ill-considered… oh, yes!
-I can turn a single kidnapping into the end of ‘my old friend’, his only son, and his entire line.
-I may even be able to besmirch the Knights of J’shua by ruining their reputation.
+I can deal with Drake at my leisure.
+Even if the girl is dull, it will spur the younger Otual into action…into some ill-considered…oh, yes!
+I can turn a single kidnapping into the end of “my old friend” and his entire line.
 When I’m done…

 Blackhawk looked away from the chessboard.
-Having recently returned from the Royal Tour, he was distracted, pondering how best to commence a delicate, perhaps even dangerous, conversation with the king.
-His hands were sweating and his gut had contracted into a knot.
-Yet, he kept the expression on his face neutral and polite.
+Having recently returned from the royal tour, he pondered how best to begin a delicate, perhaps even dangerous, conversation with the king.
+His hands were sweaty, and his gut was in a knot.
+Yet, he kept his expression neutral and polite.

-Steven smiled back.
-“Sire, you know I like to play lax throughout the first half of the game, then try to recover.”
+Blackhawk smiled back.
+“Sire, you know I like to play lax throughout the first half of the game and then try to recover.”
 He moved the knight to king’s-bishop-three with a wink.

 Blackhawk didn’t care who won.
-He enjoyed the camaraderie.
-Learning to play chess well enough to defeat Gaelib had been important to the Lord of Lorness.
-There’d been consequences whenever Steven lost.
-So, everything Steven learned to do, he’d learned to excel at.
+That he could play chess, and win, was important to Gaelib Melazera.
+There’d been consequences whenever Blackhawk lost.
+So, everything he’d learned to do, he excelled at.
 It was the only way to avoid painful repercussions.
 But, with the king, he felt free to lose.
 It was a powerful and intoxicating pleasure.

 However, it’d been six moons since King Edal’s murder.
-Everything that could be investigated, without raising suspicions, had been.
-Witnesses had been found, questioned and, where necessary, put into hiding.
-Accounts had been crosschecked.
+Everything that could be investigated without raising suspicions had been.
+They had found and questioned witnesses and, where necessary, put them into hiding.
+Accounts were cross-checked.
 And the size of the conspiracy to murder the former king had only grown larger.
-Thus, Blackhawk and Commander Taelor had agreed Sagen must know the truth soon, or else feel betrayed.
+Thus, Blackhawk and Commander Taelor had agreed Sagen must know the truth soon or else feel betrayed.

-“Sire,” Steven paused, “I have something to tell you that will be upsetting.
-I beg you, listen to the whole story before responding.
-The entire kingdom is counting on your wise response.
+Blackhawk pinned Sagen’s bishop and knight with his pawn.
+“Sire,” he paused, “I have something to tell you that will be upsetting.
+I beg you, listen to the entire story before responding.
+The kingdom is counting on your wise response.
 Check.”

-Sagen looked up from the board, then moved his knight to block the attack, pinning his knight before his king.
+Sagen glanced up from the board, then moved his knight to block the attack, pinning his knight before his king.

 “Commander Taelor and I have evidence your father was murdered.”

-“We suspect Melazera was behind it, but have insufficient proof to accuse him openly.
-Nor have we discovered the perpetrator.
-Although, we have identified several all-too-prominent people, both officers and nobles, who were involved.
-Given their power and influence, we have had to search without alerting them to what we know.”
-Blackhawk went on to tell the whole story.
+Blackhawk leaned in, examining the board.
+“We suspect Melazera was behind it but have insufficient proof to accuse him.
+Nor have we discovered the perpetrator, although we have identified several all-too-prominent people, both officers and nobles, who were involved.
+Given their power and influence, we have had to search carefully without alerting them to what we know.”

 Sagen’s expression did not change, nor did he utter a word while Blackhawk spoke.
 Then he rose from his seat.
 “Let’s have an intermission.”
-He walked to the buffet and picked up an apple.
+He walked to a side table and picked up an apple.

 Blackhawk watched the king’s expression change ever so slightly as moments passed.
 His eyes, first wide with shock, narrowed in anger.
-His fingers drummed on the table.
-His brows slowly came together as his jaw set.
-Yet Steven needed some sign, some response to indicate what the king had perceived.
+Drumming his fingers on the table, his brows slowly came together as his jaw set.
+Yet Blackhawk needed some sign, some response, to show what the king had perceived.
 “Your Majesty, we’ll beat them.”